Defining Feature Flags

 Who uses feature flags?

-- Sales and Customer Support to provision entitlements.
+- Sales and Customer Support can provision or revoke entitlements instantly without waiting on engineering.

-- Marketing to run A/B tests or time releases to campaigns.
+- Marketing can control feature exposure on live traffic to run experiments or time launches to campaigns.

 Feature flag use cases: When to use flags